bk/historia/readme.md

 ## Shortcodes

-The shortcodes for Wmk Story take a single argument, `info`, which may be specified directly as a Python dict or as the name of a YAML file containing a representation of that dict.
+The shortcodes for Historia take a single argument, `info`, which may be specified directly as a Python dict or as the name of a YAML file containing a representation of that dict.